wbcmedia/wbcmedia.github.io/2026/draft.md

 # Mrs Dripps is Fired

 - Mrs Buttermuffin and Mrs Tripps are on stage, looking around nervously
-- Mrs B gives Mrs T a pair of glasses which she puts on
+- Mrs B is giving Mrs T a tray, teapot etc
-- Mrs B then gives Mrs T a feather duster
+- She then puts some glasses on her face

-**_Mrs Buttermuffin_** : There, Mrs Tripps, you're now Mrs Dripps, the cleaning lady.
+**_Mrs Buttermuffin_** : There now, Mrs Tripps, you're now Mrs Tipps, the tea lady.
 A perfect disguise.

 **_Tripps_** : Are you sure he won't recognise me?